Today we are jumping into a whole new world (by the way, now I have the Aladdin song stuck in my mind) – the world of digital planning!

 It will allow you to choose what shape you prefer and correct it as much as you want.

 Instead, just create a little grid for your mood colors to go and add the colors directly in Goodnotes.
-This will make it that much easier for filling out later.
+This will make it that much easier to fill out later.

 Finally, my new page for June is the monthly finances.
-I added this to my paper Bullet Journal as well and you can check my June Plan With Me to learn more about using this financial tracker.
+I added this to my paper Bullet Journal as well, and you can check my Bullet Journal Budget Trackers to learn more about managing your finances.

 This page also got better from being digital.
 I started it by adding a little corny quote in the corner instead of the doodles, and once I colored it in – I realized it just didn’t look that good.